-The following table sets forth unaudited selected financial data for the most recent five quarters.
+The following table sets forth unaudited selected financial data for the most recent five quarters and for the nine months ended September 30, 2024 and 2023.
 This data should be read in conjunction with the unaudited consolidated financial statements and accompanying notes included in Item 1 and the information contained in this Item 2.